-- Usage of cell phone is PROHIBITED during class and lab time. - Cheating and excessive absenteeism. - Theft or inappropriate removal of school property. - Falsification of attendance records. - Attendance under the influence of alcohol or illegal drugs. - Possession, distribution, sale, transfer, or use of alcohol or illegal drugs in the school or on the premises. - Fighting or threatening violence in the school. - Boisterous or disruptive activity in the school, use of foul or vulgar language. - Negligence or improper conduct leading to damage of school/employer-owned or student-owned property. - Insubordination or other disrespectful conduct. - Violation of safety or health rules. - Smoking in prohibited areas. - Sexual or other unlawful harassment.

-Possession of dangerous or unauthorized materials, such as weapons, explosives or firearms in school.
+- Usage of cell phone is PROHIBITED during class and lab time. - Cheating or academic dishonesty. - HIPAA violations. - Excessive absenteeism. - Theft or inappropriate removal of school property. - Falsification of attendance records. - Attendance under the influence of alcohol or illegal drugs. - Possession, distribution, sale, transfer, or use of alcohol, marijuana, or illegal drugs in the school or on the premises. - Fighting or threatening violence in the school. - Boisterous or disruptive activity in the school, use of foul or vulgar language. - Negligence or improper conduct leading to damage of school/employer-owned or student-owned property. - Insubordination or other disrespectful conduct. - Violation of safety or health rules. - Smoking in prohibited areas. - Sexual or other unlawful harassment. - Possession of dangerous or unauthorized materials, such as weapons, explosives or firearms in school.